 What is click attribution?

-The most common click attribution models are first-click attribution, last-click attribution, and linear attribution.
-There can be many variations of attribution algorithms that assign different values based on the type of transaction and channels involved.
-These three attribution models are common and not proprietary or algorithmic, so they are a great introduction to attribution.
+The most common click attribution models are first-click attribution, last-click attribution (these are also referred to as first-touch attribution and last-touch attribution, as any interaction with your brand or its content is called a "touch"), and linear attribution.
+There can be many variations of attribution models that assign different values based on the type of transaction and channels involved.

 What is first-click attribution?